 What may be an example of God’s desire to protect even non-Hebrew slaves from harsh treatment by the Israelites is found in Exodus 21:20.
 This verse of scripture in the NIV translation of the Bible declares, “If a man beats his male or female slave with a rod and the slave dies as a direct result, he must be punished.”
 Most of the other widely-read versions of the Bible also use the term slave in translating this verse.
 However, the King James (KJV) and the NKJ versions of the Bible and Strong’s use the term servant, rather than the term slave, with regard to this verse, so it is not conclusive as whether this scripture pertains to slaves and/or to servants.

-In any case, Paul revealed his sensitivity to the circumstances faced by slaves when he told Christian slave owners in Ephesians 6:9, “Do not threaten them [i.e., their slaves], since you know that He who is both their Master and yours is in heaven, and there is no favoritism with Him.”
-Since this verse immediately follows the Ephesians 6:5-8 passage pertaining to slaves, which we previously discussed, this verse likewise pertains to slaves.
+In any case, Paul revealed his sensitivity to the circumstances faced by slaves when he told Christian slave owners in Ephesians 6:9, “Do not threaten them [their slaves], since you know that He who is both their Master and yours is in heaven, and there is no favoritism with Him.”
+Since this verse immediately follows the Ephesians 6:5-8 scripture passage pertaining to slaves, which we previously discussed, this verse likewise pertains to slaves.

 Summary and Conclusion

 There are at least a couple of plausible explanations why the Bible neither condones nor condemns slavery.
 For one, the Bible indicates that God frequently allows people to engage in practices that He does not endorse.
-Another explanation is that neither Jesus nor the apostles made the emancipation of slaves an issue in their ministry.
+Another explanation is that neither Jesus Christ nor any of His apostles made the emancipation of slaves an issue in their ministry.
 And, although the Bible does not condemn the practice of slavery, it does advocate fair treatment of slaves.
 In any case, the failure to condemn slavery does not mean that the Bible condones slavery.